 In reality, some of those around an addict can become quite ingrained in their struggle.
 All of their attention becomes fixated upon helping, caring for, and seeing to the needs of the addict.
 They can begin to neglect many things in their own life simply because they become so heavily caught up in the wave of their loved one’s addiction.
 But, in the course of this, they begin to coddle and overcare for the person, including paying their bills, fixing their mistakes, covering for them, and ignoring them lying and stealing from the loved one.
 Overcaring is what addiction enablers do.

 Unfortunately, enabling is far too common in the course of dependency.
 Family members want to help their loved one, and yet they end up going about it in completely the wrong way.
 And, while addiction enablers may think that they are helping, they are in reality further contributing to the situation.
 For instance, an addict runs up a huge tab with their dealer and then goes to their loved one for assistance.
 The loved one may say they will pay the bill so that the person can discontinue their behavior and seek treatment.
 However, in reality, this just frees up the debt so the individual can get more drugs.
 They will do this as many times as they can, often with the loved one continuing to pay with the stipulation of “this is the last time.”

 How to Help an Enabler

-It can be difficult to break the habits of enabling.
-A person can feel like they are letting their loved one down by ceasing to help them or handle their mistakes, but they often do not realize how they are simply making the situation worse.
+It can be difficult to break the habit of enabling.
+A person can feel like they are letting their loved one down by ceasing to help them or handle their mistakes, but they often do not realize how they are only making the situation worse.
 Another family member should learn how to help an enabler break out of these habits.
 Some ways to help do this are: